juxt/aero/README.md

 Fortunately for Clojure developers like us, most of the tech to read configuration in a safe, secure and extensible way already exists in the Clojure core library (EDN).

+## Community

+If you you have any questions, don't hesitate to write a message in [JUXT's Clojurians Slack channel](https://clojurians.slack.com/archives/C0CFGN25D)

 ## Tag literals

 Aero provides a small library of tag literals.